 The land is identified as agricultural.
-The growth policy indicates that the existing land use will continue.
+The growth policy indicates that the existing land use will continue No Impact-the existing use is expected to continue.

 20. ACCESS TO AND QUALITY OF RECREATIONAL AND WILDERNESS ACTIVITIES:

 Identify any wilderness or recreational areas nearby or access routes through this tract.
 Determine the effects of the project on recreational potential within the tract.
 Identify cumulative effects to recreational and wilderness activities.